altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 Journals are able to provide additional information related to a query by exposing [Materialized values](TODO),
 - which are a feature of [Streams](../../06-streams) that allows to expose additional values at stream materialization time.

-More advanced query journals may use this technique to expose information about the character of the materialized stream, f
+More advanced query journals may use this technique to expose information about the character of the materialized stream.
-- or example if it’s finite or infinite, strictly ordered or not ordered at all.
+- For example if it’s finite or infinite, strictly ordered or not ordered at all.
 - The materialized value type is defined as the second type parameter of the returned `Source`,
 - which allows journals to provide users with their specialised query object, as demonstrated in the sample below: